oVirt/ovirt-site/source/develop/release-management/features/virt/hot-unplug-memory.md

 ovirt-guest-agent version must be installed in the guest prior to hot plugging any memory in order to guarantee that hot plugged memory is movable.

+There is no ovirt-guest-agent on RHEL/CentOS 8.
+For such guests, there are two options to make the hot plugged memory movable:

+- Add `movable_node` option to the guest kernel command line and reboot the VM.

+- Override the memory hot plug udev rule from `/lib/udev/rules.d/40-redhat.rules` by copying
+  `# Memory hotadd request` section from it to a new rule file `/etc/udev/rules.d/39-redhat.rules` and changing `ENV{.state}="online"` line to `ENV{.state}="online_movable"` there.
+  Then reload udev rules.
+Note that the original rule may change on system updates, you should check it for contingent changes after system upgrades.

+You can apply either of the two options.

 ## How to hot unplug memory from a VM

 ### WebAdmin